-Towards the end of June and the beginning of July 2018 the weather went from warm to scorching up and down the country in the blink of an eye.
+Towards the end of June and the beginning of July 2018 and now in July 2019 the weather went from warm to scorching up and down the country in the blink of an eye.
 This has led to warnings of a possible hosepipe ban, warnings about taking dogs out in the sun and tragic fires starting.
 Although we all wish for a nice hot summer ever year it feels as though the summer of 2018 was perhaps a little too hot which has caught us all off guard.

 During the heat people's driving experiences also change; we've recently covered how much fuel air con uses, people tend to drive a bit faster, traffic seems to happen more frequently and the brightness can sometimes be blinding.
 However, in today's blog the subject matter is your tyres and whether or not they can melt when the heat rises?